Running with Iron Deficiency Anaemia: Conquering a Half Marathon

 What is Foot Strike Hemolysis?

-Foot strike haemolysis, also known as “march haemoglobinuria,” is a condition characterized by the destruction of red blood cells during prolonged or intense physical activity, such as running.
-The repetitive impact of foot strikes on hard surfaces can cause trauma to the red blood cells, leading to their rupture and release of haemoglobin into the bloodstream.
+Foot strike haemolysis, also known as “march haemoglobinuria,” is a condition where red blood cells get destroyed during prolonged or intense physical activity.
+The repetitive impact of foot strikes on hard surfaces (especially pavement) causes red blood cells to split and rupture, which releases haemoglobin into the bloodstream and inhibits the cells ability to absorb and transport iron.

 Impact of menstruation